AI-HPC-Research-Team/BioMol-LLM-Bench/README.md

-# CSB-Bench: A Cross-Scale Biomolecular Benchmark for Large Language Models
+# BioMol-LLM-Bench: A Cross-Scale Biomolecular Benchmark for Large Language Models

 ## 📊 Overview